Đurađ Branković

-Despot George was neutral during the Polish-Lithuanian (1444) and Hungarian-Wallachian (1448) crusades.
-In 1455, he was wounded and imprisoned during clashes with the Hungarians, after which the young Sultan Mehmed II launched the siege of Belgrade and its large Hungarian garrison.
-Despot Đurađ died at the end of 1456, due to complications stemming from the wound.
-After his death, Serbia, Bosnia and Albania became practically annexed by sultan Mehmed II, which only ended after centuries of additional conquests of Byzantine lands.
+Đurađ Vuković Branković (Ђурађ Вуковић Бранковић, Brankovics György; (22 February 1377 – 24 December 1456) served as the Serbian Despot from 1427 to 1456, making him one of the final rulers of medieval Serbia.

+In 1429, Branković was formally granted the Byzantine title of Despot by Emperor John VIII Palaiologos.
+Like many Christian rulers in Eastern Europe at the time, his rule was marked by Ottoman vassalage.
+Despite this, he often sought to strengthen Christian alliances while maintaining the appearance of loyalty to the Ottoman Empire.
+Branković is also remembered for constructing the Smederevo Fortress in the city of Smederevo, which became the last capital of medieval Christian Serbia.
+He risked his life defending Belgrade with 3,000 knights against an Ottoman army of 60,000 under the command of Mehmed II the Conqueror.

-Đurađ attained a large library of Serbian, Slavonic, Latin, and Greek manuscripts.
-He made his capital Smederevo a centre of Serbian culture.
-He was the first of the Branković dynasty to hold the Serbian monarchy.
+Despot Đurađ died in late 1456.
+Following his death, Serbia, Bosnia, and Albania fell under the dominance of Sultan Mehmed II.
+During his reign, Đurađ amassed a significant library of Serbian, Slavonic, Latin, and Greek manuscripts, making Smederevo a hub of Serbian culture.
+He was the first member of the Branković dynasty to hold the Serbian throne.

 Early life

 He was the son of lord Vuk Branković and Mara Lazarević, the daughter of Prince Lazar Hrebeljanović.
 His wife, Eirene Kantakouzene, a granddaughter of Emperor John VI Kantakouzenos, was a Byzantine princess.
+According to some historians, however, Đurađ's first wife would have been the princess Eleni of Trebizond (1395-1410), daughter of Emperor Alexios IV of Trebizond.
 Her brother Thomas was the commander of Smederevo.

 Despot Stefan had appropriated for himself properties that were part of the hereditary lands of Vuk, which resulted in Vuk joining the opposition.
 Vuk entered a pact with the Ottomans when Stefan had left Ottoman service and joined Hungary, fueling the domestic conflict between the two cousins; Vuk befriended Musa, only for revenge.
 The conflict went on for 10 years.
-Once reconciled, Stefan tried to make the most benefit of Đurađ, Vuk's son.
+Once reconciled, Stefan tried to make the most of Đurađ, Vuk's son.
 Being childless, despot Stefan Lazarević made Đurađ his heir.
 When Đurađ succeeded Stefan, he was mature with rich experience, aged 50 in 1427.